Parent and child visiting a childcare provider in Canada

 7. Affordability and Subsidies

 Childcare costs vary across Canada, but programs like the CWELCC make licensed care more affordable in many provinces.
-Ask for a breakdown of fees, what’s included, and whether they offer part-time or flexible options.
+Ask for a breakdown of fees, what's included, and whether they offer part-time or flexible options.
+For a deeper comparison of how costs differ between daycare formats, see daycare vs preschool in Canada.

 • Tip: Check if the provider is eligible for government subsidies to help reduce costs.